rauhja/wolt-backend-node-2025/README.md

-# Wolt Software Engineering Internship Assignment
+# Wolt Backend Engineering Internship Assignment

+This is my preliminary asignment solution for the Wolt 2025 Backend Engineering Internship.

 ## Installation